knative/specs/test-plan/eventing/trigger-lifecycle-conformance.md

 ## [Test] Trigger subscriber is not resolvable

-Running the following command should return a URL
+Running the following command should return a URL, but it doesn't cause the ref is not valid, so it returns the ref object:

 ```
 kubectl get trigger conformance-trigger-no-subscriber -ojsonpath="{.spec.subscriber}"